 Curriculum Connections program

-Designed specifically for 3rd, 4th and 5th grade students who will be making a site visit to the Hayes Presidential Center
+The program is designed specifically for 3rd, 4th and 5th grade students who will be making a site visit to the Hayes Presidential Center.

 I. PowerPoint 1: pre-visit activities (Approximately 30 minutes)

 Exploring Ohios Past: A Visit to the Hayes Presidential Center

 1. A fully narrated PowerPoint using the Hayes Presidential Centers historic photographs, artifacts, maps, graphics, video, audio clips, and the physical environment of the estate of President Rutherford B. Hayes.

 2. In addition to learning about the life and presidency of Rutherford B. Hayes, Exploring Ohios Past offers opportunities to address Ohio Social Studies Academic Standards through an exploration of Ohios past and how its people, places, and events intersected with and influenced our nations history.
 To access information on targeted Social Studies Academic Standards, click here.

 II.
 On-site visit to the Rutherford B. Hayes Presidential Center